How to apply for a master’s degree program at the university of Salzburg?

 • A curriculum vitae (CV), listing your postal and email addresses, your educational history, your language skills, and any relevant academic accomplishments.

 • A complete list of the courses you have taken at the bachelor’s degree level, including the titles of courses, the grades obtained in those courses, and, if it might be unclear, information on the grading system.
-An official transcript will have to be submitted before admission is formally granted.
+An official transcript has to be submitted only for the formal admission (see below).

 Step 2: Formal admission process

-1. A completed and signed application form, you can download here.
+1. A completed and signed application form, which you can download here

 3. The graduation certificate of your BA degree.
 (If your certificate is not in English, you are also required to provide a certified English or German translation.)